 One of the objectives of this study was to determine if red-shouldered hawks use select portions of the landscape for nesting habitat.
-Varying cover types (e.g., open habitat, deciduous forest, coniferous forest, etc.) and landscape positions such as very dry upland forest (up to a mile from wetland habitat) and wet lowland forest were extensively and systematically surveyed among four state forest area over the past three years.
-A few habitat types were under represented during surveys and these included red pine stands, white pine stands, and lowland conifers (Q and C types).
+Varying cover types (e.g., open habitat, deciduous forest, coniferous forest, etc.) and landscape positions such as very dry upland forest (up to a mile from wetland habitat) and wet lowland forest were extensively and systematically surveyed among seven state forest areas over the past four years.
+A few habitat types were under represented during surveys including red pine stands, white pine stands, and lowland conifers (Q and C types).
 These habitat types are not believed to be typically exploited by red-shouldered hawks for nesting purposes (Johnsgard 1990).
-However, lowland conifer and white pine stands with a deciduous tree component could provide good nesting habitat for red-shouldered hawks.
+However, lowland conifer and white pine stands with a deciduous tree component could provide good nesting habitat for redshouldered hawks.
 In addition over 100 random points among forest area compartments surveyed were sampled.
 No nest sites were found near random points (> 100 sampled).
-Occasionally a territorial bird responded to a con-specific call from a random point in habitat that was presumed to be inactive and not suitable for nesting.
-However, in virtually every case, observers followed the bird quite a distance from the random point into more "ideal" red-shouldered hawk habitat (e.g., deciduous/mixed forest near wetland habitat).
-These results indicate that red-shouldered hawks do not occur randomly on the landscape and that certain habitat attributes at the landscape and micro scales appear to influence selection of nesting habitat.
+Occasionally a territorial bird responded to a conspecific call from a random point in habitat that was presumed to be inactive and not suitable for nesting.
+However, in virtually every case, observers followed the bird quite a distance from the random point into more "ideal" redshouldered hawk habitat (e.g., deciduous/mixed forest near wetland habitat).
+These results indicate that redshouldered hawks do not occur randomly on the landscape and that certain habitat attributes at the landscape and micro scales appear to influence selection of nesting habitat.
 Important attributes at both scales are discussed below.